portfedh/portfedh/README.md

 ### Hi there 👋

-I'm Pablo, a self taught developer from Mexico City currently working in finance!
+I'm Pablo, a self taught software developer from Mexico City, currently working in finance!

-I'm currently on my journey to become a full stack web developer.

 Follow me on [Twitter](https://twitter.com/Portfedh)